puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

       Quoth the raven, `Nevermore.'
       | Verse 8 of The Raven

-The comparison of opening and end tag is performed by first removing any quotes, then trimming leading/trailing whitespace, and then comparing the endtag against the text
+The comparison of opening and end tag is performed by first removing any quotes from the opening tag, then trimming leading/trailing whitespace, and then comparing the endtag against the text.
+The endtag must be written with the same internal spacing and capitalization as in the opening tag to be recognized.

 Escapes
 -------